-Peer on Peer Abuse; Prevention
+Preventing Peer on Peer Abuse

-As a school we will minimise the risk of allegations against other pupils by:
+As a school, we will minimise the risk of allegations against other pupils by:

-- 1. providing a developmentally appropriate PSHE syllabus which develops students understanding of acceptable behaviour and keeping themselves safe - 2.
-Having systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued - 3.
-Delivering targeted work on assertiveness and keeping safe to those children identified as being at risk - 4.
-Developing robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils
+- Providing a developmentally appropriate PSHE syllabus which develops students understanding of acceptable behaviour and keeping themselves safe. - Having systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued. - Delivering targeted work on assertiveness and keeping safe to those children identified as being at risk. - Developing robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils.